wusai2333/trib/doc/lab1.md

 }
 ```

-Note that the function signature of these methods are already RPC-friendly.
+Note that the function signatures of these methods are already RPC-friendly.
 You should implement the RPC interface with Go language's
 [`rpc`](http://golang.org/pkg/net) package.
 By doing this, another person's
 client that speaks the same protocol will be able to talk to your server as